AllenInstitute/patchseq_human_L23/README.md

 ## Level of Support

-This code will be updated only if figures change during review.
+This code will be updated only if figures change during review or if corrections need to be made.

 ## Contribution Agreement